Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 When trading in a leased car, the dealer will typically evaluate the car’s current market value and compare it to the remaining payments on the lease.
 If the car’s value is higher than the remaining lease payments, you may have positive equity, which can be applied towards a new lease or purchase.

 On the other hand, if the car’s value is lower than the remaining payments, you will have negative equity.
 This means that you may need to pay the difference between the car’s value and the remaining lease payments out of pocket.
-Alternatively, you can roll the negative equity into a new lease or purchase, similar to trading in a financed car with negative equity.
+Alternatively, you can roll the negative equity into a new or purchase, similar to trading in a financed car with negative equity.

 It’s important to review your lease agreement and consult with your leasing company or dealer to fully understand the terms and conditions of trading in a leased car.
 They can provide guidance on the best course of action based on your specific situation.